wp-plugins/flyzoo/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Need a chat?
 Flyzoo is the amazing live chat for your community, blog or e-commerce!

 == Description ==

 All you need to chat on your website!
-Help customers with live support chat, engage your community in group chats and private conversations.
+Help your customers with live support chat, engage your community in group chats and private conversations.

 Start your 14-day free trial now!